McLennan Library Building

 Touch table technology & special collections

-An Innovation in Service award from the Dean of Libraries has supported the purchase of an Ideum touch table, which is being used to expand special collections exhibitions.
-The Intuiface software has been used to create an touch interface for two Music Library exhibitions.
+Two Innovation in Service awards from the Dean of Libraries have supported the purchase of Ideum touch tables, which are being used for special collections exhibitions created with IntuiFace.

 TEI and the McGill Library Chapbook Collection